 Nowadays this is protected area – Antelope Valley California Poppy Reserve.

 In earlier times Antelope Valley was not that desert-like as it is today.
-There is archaeological evidence of rather dense population of diverse indigenous people, valley was rich with pronghorn antelopes (giving name to whole valley) and other animals.
+There is archaeological evidence of a rather dense population of diverse indigenous people, the valley was rich with pronghorn antelopes (giving a name to the whole valley) and other animals.
 There were more springs and small lakes and taller plants than today.

-Last centuries though have been more dry and gradually the western part of valley turned into arid land similar to desert.
-In fact it is considered to be a high desert: area is up to 900 metres (3000 feet) high.
+Last centuries though have been drier and gradually the western part of valley turned into arid land similar to a desert.
+In fact, it is considered to be a high desert: the area is up to 900 meters (3000 feet) high.

 Droughts have defeated some plants and animals but others have flourished in these harsh conditions.
 The term "flourish" is especially suitable regarding California poppy.
 This joyous, bright orange and fragile flower prefers dry soil and hates to be disturbed by shadow from taller plants or continuous disturbance by grazers.

 Although California was visited by white people since several centuries, the bright orange poppy was described by scientists only in the early 19th century.